Linear quadratic Chabauty: Linear quadratic Chabauty for -integral points

 Define the function $\rho\colon \calU(\Z_p)\to \Q_p$ by

 \item In each affine residue disc, fix a point $P_0\in X(\Q_p)$.
-Use a well-behaved uniformizer $t_{P_0}=t_{P_0}(z)$ at $P_0$ to parametrize the points $P$ inside this residue disc and express $\rho(P)$ as a power series in $z$. \item For each $t\in T$, find the set $A_t\subset \calU(\Z_p)$ of all points corresponding to a zero of $\rho(z)=t$. \item If $A\colonequals \bigcup_{t\in T}A_t$ does not equal the set computed in Step~\eqref{a:qc-small}, use the Mordell-Weil sieve to separate which points in $A$ are rational and which are not as in~\cite{BBM2}.
-If this does not succeed, go to (i).
-If it does, return the integral points among the remaining ones. \end{enumerate} \end{alg}
+Use a well-behaved uniformizer $t_{P_0}=t_{P_0}(z)$ at $P_0$ to parametrize the points $P$ inside this residue disc and express $\rho(P)$ as a power series in $z$. \item For each $\tau\in T$, find the set $A_{\tau}\subset \calU(\Z_p)$ of all points corresponding to a zero of $\rho(z)=\tau$. \item If $A\colonequals \bigcup_{\tau\in T}A_{\tau}$ does not equal the set computed in Step~\eqref{a:qc-small}, use the Mordell-Weil sieve to separate which points in $A$ are rational and which are not as in~\cite{BBM2}.
+If this does not succeed return FAIL.
+Otherwise return the integral points among the remaining ones. \end{enumerate} \end{alg}

 \begin{remark} \begin{enumerate}[(a)] \item In Step~\eqref{a:qc-hts}, we preferably choose points in $J(\Q)$ represented by divisors whose support consists only of points in $\calU(\Z)$.
 However, it is still possible to compute $\alpha_0,\ldots,\alpha_{g-1}$ if we need to use other representatives. \item We compute the power series in Step~\eqref{a:qc-rho-in-z} as follows.
 We write